-In response to the recent global attention focused on the new coronavirus from China (2019-nCoV), APEX Surface Care and its family of brands, Corporate Floors and Texas Carpet Recycling, would like to reassure our clients that the product used in our infection control services is consistent with the Environmental Protection Agency’s emerging pathogen policy.
+In response to the global attention focused on COVID-19, APEX Surface Care, and its family of brands, Corporate Floors, and Texas Carpet Recycling, would like to reassure our clients that the product used in our infection control services is consistent with the Environmental Protection Agency’s emerging pathogen policy.
+It is also included on the EPA N-List.
 According to the EPA, the emerging pathogen policy is now in effect, which means that if a disinfectant has a kill claim against a similar virus, it is suitable for disinfection against the emerging pathogen.

 For over 15 years APEX Surface Care has exclusively used Vital Oxide, an EPA-registered hospital disinfectant cleaner, mold and mildew killer, and odor eliminator to provide our clients with a solution for their disinfection needs.
 Vital Oxide is non-irritating to the skin, non-corrosive to most treated articles, and NSF-certified (no rinse required) for food-contact surfaces.
 It is listed as a category IV (the lowest approved category) pesticide with the EPA.